CoReLIN: Constraint-based Reasoning for Zero-shot Lifelong Interactive Navigation: Introduction

 \section{Introduction}

-Visual navigation has achieved remarkable progress in recent years via advances in embodied simulation~\citep{Kolve2017AI2THORAI}, generative models~\citep{Zeng2025NaviDiffusorCD, Bar2024NavigationWM}, and deep learning~\citep{Song2024TowardsLV, Mattamala2024WildVN}.
-However, most navigation systems assume that there exists at least one obstacle-free path between start and goal locations.
+Visual navigation has achieved remarkable progress in recent years via advances in embodied AI~\citep{kolve2017ai2, anderson2018vision, chaplot2020learning, ahn2022can, huanginner, huang2023voxposer}, generative models~\citep{Zeng2025NaviDiffusorCD, Bar2024NavigationWM}, and deep learning~\citep{Song2024TowardsLV, Mattamala2024WildVN}.
+However, most navigation systems~\citep{ahn2022can, huanginner} assume the existence of at least one obstacle-free path between the start and goal locations.
 This assumption holds in idealized cases, but may not hold in real-world scenarios such as homes and warehouses, where clutter, furniture, and everyday objects can obstruct all routes to the goal.
 In such settings, navigation alone is insufficient and robots must take agency over their environment rather than merely reacting to it.
-With modern mobile manipulators increasingly equipped with arms, grippers, and perception modules, they are no longer just sensors on wheels but embodied agents capable of reshaping their surroundings to achieve their goals.
+With modern mobile platforms increasingly equipped with arms, grippers, and perception modules, they are no longer just sensors on wheels but embodied agents capable of reshaping their surroundings to achieve their goals.
 In these cases, an agent must do more than navigate: it must reconfigure its environment to make progress.

 Existing visual navigation frameworks are typically brittle under such conditions.
 Reactive planners~\citep{Fox1997TheDW, Likhachev2008PlanningLD} often detour around occlusions, while learned policies~\citep{Mousavian2018VisualRF, wang2023active} fail to generalize to new environments.
-Interactive navigation methods~\citep{Zeng2021PushingIO, Wang2023CaMPCM} have begun to address this gap, but are commonly defined for a single task at a time, often pre-arranged such that interaction is the only solution, and assume full observability of the environment.
-In contrast, real robots face sequential streams of tasks in the same dynamic space, where each decision (to move or not to move an object) carries lasting consequences for future goals.
+Interactive navigation methods~\citep{zeng2021pushing, wang2023camp, Wang2024AnIN, du2026fast, zhang2025namo} have begun to address this gap, but are commonly defined for a single task at a time, often pre-arranged such that interaction is the only solution, and assume full observability of the environment.
+In contrast, real robots face sequential streams of tasks in the same dynamic space, where each decision -- to move or not to move an object -- carries lasting consequences.

 In this work, we introduce the \textit{Lifelong Interactive Navigation} problem, where a mobile manipulator receives a sequence of navigation-and-manipulation objectives in an unknown environment, each requiring placement of a given object (eg. Basketball, Alarm Clock) onto a target object (eg. Bed, Arm Chair).
 This requires the agent to continuously reason about where to explore, which obstacles to remove, which to bypass, and future impact of these choices.
 Crucially, planning and perception are tightly coupled: the agent not only plans about how to act but also where to look next to reveal task-relevant objects.
 While moving obstacles could open up previously unavailable routes at a nontrivial manipulation cost, detouring may save effort while restricting future mobility.
 Success thus depends not only on short-term feasibility but also on long-horizon, perception-aware reasoning over the evolving environment.